Teasing Out The Details

 What is toxicology?

 In simple terms, toxicology refers to the study of the effects that chemicals, drugs, poisons and other dangerous substances can have on living organisms.
 The role of a toxicologist is to examine samples of blood, urine, or any other bodily fluid or tissue samples in order to determine whether or not an individual has previously used or is currently under the influence of narcotic substances; including prescribed medication.
 In cases where a toxicologist is called to present their findings in court as an expert witness, they will use their knowledge in order to unpack the details of the toxicology report to explain and resolve legal questions around poisons and toxins.
+In many cases, toxicology lawyers are required to examine samples from a corpse in order to determine the cause of death.
+In which case, the toxicologist will typically use samples of body fluids and stomach contents along with a chosen coroner’s findings in order to prepare the report for court.

 What is a toxicology report?